MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 #### [Azure DevOps CLI](#tab/azure-devops-cli/)

-You can view the details of an agent, including its version, and system and user capabilities, by using the following [az pipelines agent](/cli/azure/pipelines/agent) Azure CLI methods.
+You can view the details of an agent, including its version and capabilities, by using the following [az pipelines agent](/cli/azure/pipelines/agent) Azure CLI methods.

 [List agents](#list-agents) | [Show agent details](#show-agent-details)